Dutch guilder

 Between 1999 and 2002, the guilder was officially a "national subunit" of the euro.
 However, physical payments could only be made in guilders, as no euro coins or banknotes were available.
-The exact exchange rate, still relevant for old contracts and for exchange of the old currency for euros at the central bank, is 2.20371 Dutch guilders for 1 euro.
-Inverted, this gives 0.453780 euros for 1 guilder.
+The exact exchange rate, still relevant for old contracts and for exchange of the old currency for euros at the central bank, is exactly 2.20371 Dutch guilders for 1 euro.
+Inverted, this gives approximately 0.453780 euros for 1 guilder.

 Derived from the Dutch guilder are the Netherlands Antillean guilder (still in use in Curaçao and Sint Maarten) and the Surinamese guilder (replaced in 2004 by the Surinamese dollar).